Andersoncrs5/Blog-springboot/README.md

-# RESTful Blog Application In Spring boot with Java
+# RESTFUL Blog Application In Spring boot with Java

 ## Overview: